amonjaras/kickstarter-analysis/Kickstarter_Challenge/Written_Report_Kickstarter_Challenge.md

 The next stage of this project is to provide the analysis between diferrent campaings fared with their lauch date and dunding goals.
 This will provide a better visibility in terms of when is better to perform the campaing and what is the best goal.

 ## Analysis and Challenges
-To have a better analysis through time, it was needed to filter the dates by year using =YEAR() vs Date Created
+To have a better analysis through time, it was needed to filter the dates by year using =YEAR() vs Date Created.
+The analysis for Theatre Outcomes by Launch Date was

 ### Analysis of Outcomes Based on Launch Date